 What Do You Do with a Chance?
 Literature Guide

-A child who is unsure about what to do with a new experience learns to cultivate courage, curiosity, and a willingness to try new experiences.
+- A child who is unsure about what to do with a new experience learns to cultivate courage, curiosity, and a willingness to try new things.
 Reading this at any age provides an opportunity to discuss a "growth mindset," which means to be open to new experiences and take risks rather than be limited to what is safe or familiar.
 The book also calls attention to times we let fears and what other people think get in our way of doing the right thing.
 What can we do to help others take their chance?

 Literature Guide by Maureen Klein